 During an interim re-examination all income will be reviewed and verified using EIV & IVT.
+An interim re-examination shall occur only when income increases or decreases by 10%

 Families will be required to report any increase in income or decreases in allowable expenses within eight (8) business days.
-Only new changes in income and allowable expenses will be reviewed.
+(Delete Only new changes in income and allowable expenses will be reviewed).